DSPN/azure-resource-manager-dse/multidc/README.md

+# Deprecation warning:
+This script should be considered **deprecated** and is being refactored.
+For more information or details please contact *partner-architecture at datastax.com*

 multidc is a Python script that generates an ARM template.
 This supports multiple data centers and is highly customizable.

 deploy.sh is the main entry point.
 This takes the name of a resource group as a parameter.  deploy.sh creates that resource group, generates an ARM template by invoking main.py and submits that template to Azure.
 The template created is written to ./generatedTemplate.json